kumu/kizzle/README.md

 When working on the library try to make as few changes to the original code as possible to make it easier to pull future updates.

+Kumu specific tests can be run through `test/kizzle.html`

 Changes:
 * Added support for quoted attributes and spaces.
 * Added support for relative attribute value selectors (<, <=, >=, >)